SecRedOps/SecRedOps.github.io/_posts/2020-07-20-IP-VPN-Lookup-Tool.md

 I tend to use Excel to create a list of IPs in quotes eg:
 "1.1.1.1 2.2.2.2 3.3.3.3." and paste into the script, then output into a format that will allow you to search across whatever you are using for analysis.

-standard output by default is json.
+Standard output by default is json.

 #### Code